Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Limited strength Higher strength

-Self-Assessment GPhC-regulated
+Self-assessment GPhC-regulated

 Elementary checks MHRA-suppliers

-Custom formulas are provided under the supervision of GPhC registered prescribers and pharmacists for safe, effective use.
+Hyperpigmentation formulas are supplied by GPhC registered prescribers and pharmacists for safe, effective use.

-Get Custom Formula
+Get Hyperpigmentation Formula

-First Order: £23.99 £5.99
+First Order: £23.99 £11.99

 Tried, Tested, Loved: Hear It Firsthand

-Get Custom Formula
+Get Hyperpigmentation Formula

-First Order: £23.99 £5.99
+First Order: £23.99 £11.99

 Still Have Questions?